RocketChat/fuselage/.changeset/thick-kids-look.md

 ---
-"@rocket.chat/fuselage": minor
+"@rocket.chat/fuselage": patch
 ---

-chore(fuselage): Added missing render property from PaginatedMultiselect on PaginatedMultiSelectFiltered component to allow rendering items on it.
+fix(fuselage): Added missing render property from PaginatedMultiselect on PaginatedMultiSelectFiltered component to allow rendering items on it.